noi-techpark/bdp-core/ninja/README.md

 ## Filtering with SELECT and WHERE

-Some JSON attributes can be selected, that is, all those which start with a table prefix.
-For instance, all station related fields start with `s`, all parent related fields with an `p`, measurements with an `m` and data types with an `t`.

 It is possible to filter against JSON fields (columns in a database) with `select=alias,alias,alias,...`, or per record (rows in a database) with `where=filter,filter,filter,...`.
 The latter, is a conjunction (`and`) of all